Our current approach to Economic Policy is based on our understanding of the Great Depression. Google Gemini notes that:

 - Immanuel Wallerstein (2004) World-Systems Analysis: An Introduction.

-- General System Theory: Foundations, Development, Applications
+- Ludwig von Bertalanffy (2015) General System Theory: Foundations, Development, Applications Kindle Edition

 Comments